spacetelescope/webbpsf/docs/jwst.rst

 image mask without the Lyot stop, but that's not something that can be done for real with NIRCam.

+Note, the Lyot masks have multiple names for historical reasons: The names 'CIRCLYOT' and 'WEDGELYOT' have been used since early in WebbPSF development, and can still be used, but the same masks can also be referred to as "MASKRND" and "MASKSWB" or "MASKLWB", the nomenclature that was eventually adopted for use in APT and other JWST documentation.
+Both ways work and will continue to do so.

 Weak Lenses for Wavefront Sensing
 ---------------------------------